A super easy saucy stir-fry recipe with sauteed strips of steak, peppers and onions. PERFECT over rice!

 We didn't make this with Chinese take-out in mind, we made this to use up all the peppers that our gardens were pumping out.

-While I don’t necessarily think of this as “Chinese food”, you can certainly nudge it closer in that direction by adding more ginger and a little sugar to the sauce when you mix it up (I’d say double the ginger and add about a tablespoon of brown sugar).
+While I don’t necessarily think of this as “Chinese food”, you can certainly nudge it closer in that direction by adding more ginger and a little brown sugar or honey to the sauce when you mix it up.

-I made a note of this in the recipe below but if you’re planning to serve this with rice (which I highly recommend) you better get that rice going before you start cooking your pepper steak because this dish comes together quickly!
+I made a note of this in the recipe below but if you’re planning to serve this with rice (which you 100% should) you better get that rice going before you start cooking your pepper steak because this dish comes together quickly!

 We used to always make it with a cornstarch slurry but I started using a brown gravy mix because it adds just a little more beefy flavor (and that’s all gravy mixes really are: cornstarch and bullion).